-Trevor is Associate Professor of Journalism in the School of Communications and Arts at the Faculty of Education and Arts.
+Trevor is Associate Professor of Journalism within the School of Arts and Humanities.

 - JOU2111 - Introduction to Journalism

 - JOU3113 - Health Journalism

 Trevor worked in Central Africa as a missionary, lecturer and broadcaster for ten years in the 1980’s, and then as an intern at the BBC in London and as a reporter for CNS in Rome in the early 1990s.
 Trevor worked as a university lecturer at DWU and as a Media Officer for CBC in Papua New Guinea in the late 1990s.
 Since 2002, he has been a lecturer, Course Coordinator, Program Director and Associate Professor of Journalism at Edith Cowan University in Perth, Australia.

 Trevor has received several university and national tertiary teaching awards and two national research grants (ARC and OLT), and his research areas include health reporting, health communications and media coverage of infectious diseases, especially HIV.
 He is a member of the International AIDS Society (IAS), and he has been described as one of the top researchers in Australia on media and HIV.
 Trevor conducts workshops in Asia and the Pacific on reporting HIV and he works as a reporter at international AIDS conferences.

 Trevor’s current projects include media training for AIDS organizations and HIV leaders, and teaching health communications as a Visiting Professor at the Communication University of China in Beijing and Koblenz-Landau University in Germany.

 - 2009 - National Advisory Board on the reporting of mental health.